GeruiXu/GeruiXu.github.io/Research.md

 >
 > ### Experiment Design
 >
-> 1.**Data collection consists of two main components:**
+> **1.Data collection consists of two main components:**
 >
-> The first part involves subjects engaging in manual driving operations for an extended period, which includes normal driving behavior and behavior to avoid objects while driving normally.
+> - The first part involves subjects engaging in manual driving operations for an extended period, which includes normal driving behavior and behavior to avoid objects while driving normally.
 >
-> The second part involves subjects being in a distracted state and engaging in avoidance behavior during unexpected situations while driving manually.
+> - The second part involves subjects being in a distracted state and engaging in avoidance behavior during unexpected situations while driving manually.
+> - **Data on effective takeovers collected over a long period by 40 professional drivers is used for modeling.**
 >
 > <div style="text-align:center;">
 > <figure style="display:inline-block; margin: 0 10px; max-width:45%;">